wood2prog/Skills-Development/Readme.md

     - can solve problems
     - is flexible

-- SQL query writing and analysis
 - Critical thinking
     - Anticipate failure signals
+    - Can understand the underlying principles

-- Documenting application process
+- Documenting the application process
 - Troubleshooting
 - Programming experience
     - Maintainable code